CharlesCro/food-inspections/README.md

 [Click here to view app demo]()

+![App Screenshot](images/demo_app.png)

 **Instructions for running `app_demo.py` if you forked this repo**

-1. Make sure you have executed all code in `01_eda` in order for the processed data to be properly saved to the `data/` folder as `processed_chicago.csv`.
+1. For the most up to date version of the data set to appear in the app, make sure you have executed all code in `01_EDA` in order for the processed data to be updated the `data/` folder as `processed_chicago.csv`.
 Change file paths at your own discretion, as long as it matches with the source code of `app_demo.py`.
-2. Ensure you have installed all required packages listed in **Software Requirements**.
+2. Ensure you have installed all correct packages listed in the **Software** section.
 3. With your terminal in the main directory of this project folder, run this line of code:
 	`streamlit run app_demo.py`

-![App Screenshot](images/demo_app.png)

 ---